ssejjemba/LinkedList/README.md

 ## How to use this repository

 This repository is organized by types of linked lists and standard problems.
-You can navigate through the questions and their respective answers by checking the .
+You can navigate through the questions and their respective answers by checking the `src` folder for the different topics.
 The repository is designed to provide practical examples and explanations that are easy to follow, making it suitable for both beginners and experienced developers 🎓.